Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 Potential Additions:
 --------------------
  Explore potential future enhancements for your Pokedex application.
 This could involve integrating additional features, expanding the dataset, or incorporating user feedback.
+ We will add a search engine to make it easier for others to find the pokemon that they are looking for.
+We will also add more details to every pokemons.

 Technical Learning:
 -------------------